lvenier/lvenier/README.md

 ### 🌍 CuriooCity
 A mobile geolocation exploration game for kids, inspired by real-world discovery and collectible cards.

+### ☁️ SaasHup
+A SAAS provider on top of PaasHup.

-### ☁️ PaasBox
+### ☁️ PaasHup
-A mini virtual datacenter / platform management stack using Docker, Traefik, NetBox, Grafana, Keycloak and automation.
+A mini virtual datacenter / platform management stack using Docker, Traefik, Paasbox, Grafana, Keycloak and automation.

 ### 🗺️ Curioo Tiles
 A custom OpenStreetMap tile generator with themes, metrics, health checks and automated tests.